FREE SHIPPING FLASH DEAL! Use code "SUPERNATURAL"

 But in recent years, concerns have grown about the potential health impacts of this synthetic material.
 Mainly due its effects on skin health and levels of micro-plastics toxic chemicals.

 Although, like other synthetic fabrics, it does offer an affordable and effective material to make garments from.
-Which arguably gives it a wide range of uses and applications for different types of clothes manufacturing.
+This arguably gives it a wide range of uses and applications for different types of clothes manufacturing.

 But an ever increasing number of health and eco conscious consumers of fashion are beginning to fall-out-of-love with polyester, in favour of natural textiles.